NathanSwedlund/HandwritingCalculator/README.txt

 	- Website/Calc/python - contains pickled classifiers and segmenting code

 Dependencies:
-	- Various python packages (Django, cv2, sklearn)
+	- Various python packages (Django, cv2, sklearn, etc.)

 Running the Website:
 	- Clone the repo
 	- cd into Website (contains "manage.py")
-	- run python manage.py runserver
+	- run "python manage.py runserver"
 	- go to the URL mentioned in the terminal (should be something along the lines of http://127.0.0.1:8000/).
 Add Calc/ to the url.
 	- You should now be on the website